rossiangela/rossiangela/README.md

 # Hello, I'm Angela Regina Rossi

-Welcome to my GitHub profile, I'm an Italian software engineer and multimedia communicator with a multidisciplinary background that spans from AI and automation to game music composition and web development.
+Welcome to my GitHub profile, I'm an Italian polymath, working as a software engineer and multimedia communicator with a multidisciplinary background that spans from AI and automation to game music composition, classical piano, and web development.

 ---